 The benefits of EDI systems that electronically exchange your business data include better processing speed, fewer errors and reduced costs of labor.
 As EDI Basics explains, EDI involve a three part process.
 To quote the definition, this is how computer-to-computer exchange works: EDI documents travel directly to the appropriate application on the receiver’s computer.
 There is no human involvement in this process, which saves time as well as reduces error.
 The business documents and data transferred include any information you might exchange with your business partners, such as purchase orders, invoices, advance ship notices, inventory documents, shipping status documents, and payment documents.

-This is similar (but not the same) to how ecomdash communicates with your supplier warehouses.
-For example, ecomdash will ask eBay (or any other sales channel) for new sales orders.
-Once ecomdash obtains the sales order, it creates a file from all recent orders and puts them on an FTP site.
-The warehouse will pick this file up, process it, and ship the items.
-Then, the warehouse will put an updated file with tracking information on the FTP site.
-Ecomdash will pull that updated file from the FTP, update shipping information on ecomdash, and send the tracking number to eBay.
+This is similar (but not the same) to how ecomdash handles order management functions.
+For example, ecomdash will ask eBay (or any other sales channel) for new sales orders via an API.
+Once ecomdash obtains the sales order and, based on your settings, routes the sales order to a dropship supplier or 3PL via an FTP integration or via our open API.
+The warehouse will process the sales orders and ship the items.
+Then, the warehouse will send the tracking information via FTP or our open API.
+Ecomdash will receive that data and update the shipping details and order status on eBay.
 So, it’s still a completely automated process; it’s just that EDI technology uses standard document protocols whereas ecomdash is more flexible to allow for deviations in the document formatting and delivery.
 Many small and mid-sized businesses need that flexibility in their workflow and data transfer processes.

 EDI Basics provided these diagrammed examples to demonstrate the difference between manual and EDI data transfers.

 Below is how businesses may send a purchase order, without the automation of an EDI system.